Kinovarobotics/Kinova-kortex2_Gen3_G3L/linked_md/cpp_error_management.md

 <a id="markdown-overview" name="overview"></a>
 ## Overview

-There are three mechanisms available to manage errors triggered by the C++ Kortex API: standard **Exception**, accessing the **Error object** returned by the callback function, and catching the exception thrown by a **std::future**.
-When you use the Kortex API, choose one of these mechanisms according to the type of called method.
+There are three mechanisms available to manage errors triggered by the C++ Kortex API:

-#### To summarize:
+- standard `Exception`
+- accessing the `Error` object returned by the callback function, and
+- catching the exception thrown by a `std::future`.

+When you use the Kortex API, the mechanism to be used depends on the type of called method:

-    - With the blocking method, use exceptions.
+- With the blocking method, use standard `Exception`.
-    - With the callback function, use the Error object from the callback header.
+- With the callback version of a method, use the `Error` object provided in the callback header.
-    - With the async method, use exceptions.
+- With the async version of a method, use the `Exception` thrown by the future.

-Note that there is a [special case](#special-cases) explained at the end of this document.
+Note that there is a [special case](#special-cases) explained at the end of this section.

 <a id="markdown-blocking-function" name="blocking-function"></a>
 ## Blocking method